uwhpsc-2016/syllabus/README.md

 Along the way there will also be discussion of software engineering tools such as debuggers, unit testing, Makefiles, and the use of version control systems.
 After all, your time is more valuable than computer time, and a program that runs fast is totally useless if it produces the wrong results.
 High performance programming is also an important aspect of high performance scientific computing, and so another main theme of the course is the use of basic tools and techniques to improve your efficiency as a computational scientist.

-## Syllabus
+## Overview of Topics Covered

 The use of a variety of languages and techniques will be integrated throughout the course as much as possible, rather than taught linearly.
 The topics below will be covered at an introductory level, with the goal of learning enough to feel comfortable starting to use them in your everyday work.
 Once you've reached that level, abundant resources are available on the web to learn the more advanced features that are most relevant for you.

+> NOTE: The Course Syllabus is a work in progress and will be finalized a week before the course begins

-* Working at the command line in Unix-like shells (e.g. Linux or a Mac OSX terminal).
+* The command line in Unix-like shells
-* Version control systems, particularly Git, and the use of Github repositories.
-* Work habits for documentation of your code, use of Git commit messages and pull requests, and reproducibility of your results.
+* Git and GitHub
+* Reproducibility
+  * documentation
+  * writing good commit messages
+  * pull requests
-* Interactive Python using IPython, and the IPython Notebook.
+* Python and its uses in scientific computing
+* C++11 and its uses in scientific computing
-* Python scripting and its uses in scientific computing.
+* Cython and its uses in scientific computing
-* Subtleties of computer arithmetic that can affect program correctness.
-How numbers are stored: binary vs. ASCII representations, efficient I/O.
-* Fortran 90, a compiled language that is widely used in scientific computing.
-* Makefiles for building software and checking dependencies.
-* The high cost of data communication.
-Registers, cache, main memory, and how this memory hierarchy affects code performance.
+* Single-core performance
+  * computer arithmetic
+  * memory management: registers, cache, memory, and performance
+  * effective use of pointers
+* Multi-core performance
+  * basic parallelism in Python
-* OpenMP on top of Fortran for parallel programming of shared memory computers, such as a multicore laptop.
+  * OpenMP wiht C++ for shared memory parallel programming
-* MPI on top of Fortran for distributed memory parallel programming, such as on a cluster.
+  * MPI with C++ for distributed memory parallel programming
-* Parallel computing in IPython.
-* Debuggers, unit tests, regression tests, verification and validation of computer codes.
-* Graphics and visualization of computational results using Python.
+* Debugging and testing
+  * writing unit tests
+  * writing regression tests
+  * debugging tools: pdb, gdb, valgrind, tau

 # Homework and Projects